 Polyps and early colon cancers usually do not cause symptoms.
 The good news is that in most cases early colon cancers are quite detectable by colonoscopy.
 Early cancers are also usually curable.
 The necessary treatment may involve colonoscopy alone (with removal of a cancer-containing polyp), surgical removal of the cancer and adjacent section of the colon, and sometimes, radiation and chemotherapy.

 Photograph of an early colon cancer (extending from six o'clock to about 9 o'clock along the thickened fold) in the ascending colon.
 This patient underwent surgical removal of the affected section of his colon, but because the cancer was early stage, no chemotherapy was needed.
-He is cancer-free and feeling fine three years after diagnosis and treatment.
+He is cancer-free and feeling fine eight years after diagnosis and treatment.

 Advanced cancers have already spread to distant lymph nodes or organs, such as the liver.
 Tumors which have spread in this manner often cannot be cured, but tumor progression can be effectively slowed in many cases with chemotherapy.
 Prevention of colon cancer, by the detection and removal of potentially premalignant polyps, is the best approach.
 Failing prevention, the detection of colon cancer at an early and curable stage is the key to an optimal medical outcome.

 Photograph of a large colon cancer obstructing the colon in its upper portion (cecum).
 In this case the abnormal tissue is shown in the center of the photograph, where it completely fills the normal hollow tube.
 This patient needed surgery and chemotherapy, though he is feeling well and free of evident cancer over nine years after his diagnosis.

 I think I have hemorrhoids.
 Can they be treated at the time of my colonoscopy?